-Following an intake meeting with the Complainant, receipt of a written report, or receipt of a written complaint of an alleged violation of this Policy, the Title IX Coordinator and/or the
+Following an intake meeting with the Complainant, receipt of a written report, or receipt of a written complaint of an alleged violation of this Policy, the Title IX Coordinator29 and/or the AA/EEO Officer engages in an initial assessment, which is typically one (1) to five (5) business days in duration.
+The steps in an initial assessment may include:

-&lt;sup>29 If circumstances require, the President will designate another person to oversee the process below should an allegation be made about the Title IX Coordinator and/or AA/EEO Officer or should they be otherwise unavailable or unable to fulfill their duties.
+29 If circumstances require, the President will designate another person to oversee the process below should an allegation be made about the Title IX Coordinator and/or AA/EEO Officer or should they be otherwise unavailable or unable to fulfill their duties.